nhsbsa/medical-certificate-of-cause-of-death/README.md

 > **Warning**
 >
-> This is a prototype of the Medical Certificate of Cause of Death digital service, all code is not suitable for production.
+> This is a prototype of the Medical Certificate of Cause of Death digital service, code is not suitable for production.
 >

 # Medical Certificate of Cause of Death